 By registering for the International Dance Open event, participants agree to the Rules and Regulations of International Dance Open.

 A representative of a routine must be available backstage at least five routines before the routine is scheduled to go on stage.
 Entrance on stage should occur directly after the routine’s announcement.
 Participants should leave the stage immediately after taking their bows.

 Directors and/or trainers are not allowed to come on stage nor to hold up signs or give signals to dancers on stage during a performance

-Any persons in the audience exhibiting unruly behavior during the competition will be reprimanded and may be escorted from the venue.
-Participating dance school, academy, crew, or individual can be disqualified in case of unruly behavior.
+Any persons in the audience exhibiting unruly behaviour during the competition will be reprimanded and may be escorted from the venue.
+Participating dance school, academy, crew, or individual can be disqualified in case of unruly behaviour.